-BALTIMORE -- The actions of students who died tackling gunmen at two U.S. campuses a week apart have been hailed as heroic.
-At a growing number of schools around the country, they also reflect guidance to students, at least in some situations, to do what they can to disrupt shootings.
+BALTIMORE -- The actions of students who died tackling gunmen at two separate U.S. campuses a week apart have been hailed as heroic.
+At a growing number of schools around the country, they also reflect guidance to students who are told, at least in some situations, to do what they can to disrupt shootings.

 A majority of school districts have now embraced such an approach, with experts saying educators need to give staff and students as many options as possible in the worst-case scenario.

-Many schools have stuck with the traditional approach of locking down classrooms and letting law enforcement confront the shooter, especially in grade-school settings.
+Many schools have stuck with the traditional approach of locking down a school and letting law enforcement confront the shooter, especially in grade-school settings.
 Encouraging students or faculty to do otherwise, critics say, could make them more of a target.